rey-hossa/FullstackProject/README.md

 To Starting using this Application locally download the project and rename the ".env.sample" file in ".env" in the "laravel_api" file and edit this with your database name.
 Then you can open the "laravel_api" file in your favourite IDE or editor, open the terminal and run `php artisan serve` command.

 ### fullstack.sql -- Database
+You can import the database with this file

 ## Tools Used